mbarbar/unitc/README.md

         Check failed: Check "TEST!" with 4.
 ```

-A larger example would be unitc's own tests, stored in `unitc_test.c`.
+A larger example would be unitc's own tests residing in `unitc_test.c`.